Chairs are People: Emoji

 I attended an art show titled ありがとう “arigatou” (thank you) on Saturday, November 9th, at Sanman Studios.
 The gallery displayed 30+ images, screened short films, and included a pop-up shop.
 Among the works of art, I encountered something unexpected — a petition.

-The Unicode Consortium curates emoji.
+Turns out, the Unicode Consortium curates emoji.
 Of the consortium’s membership, only around 17 have the power to vote.
 Google, Facebook, Huawei, Microsoft, Apple, and Netflix, for example — and even the Government of India can—vote.
 Full membership costs $21,000 per year.

 However, even without membership, anyone can propose an emoji.
 Selection depends on specific factors that boil down to, “a) will the image work at the small size at which emoji are commonly used, b) does the emoji add to what can be said using emoji or can the idea be expressed using existing emoji, c) is there substantial evidence that a large number of people will likely use this new emoji.”
 So to create an emoji, you submit a proposal and, the voting members give it the thumbs up or down.
 Simple enough.